linjames0/jameslin.bio/markdown/research.md

         * I picked up wet lab skills and learned where various equipment was stationed
         * I also got a sense for the different ways people do things and their reasoning e.g. how strict each person was with cleanliness, when to use plastic vs glass pipettes, when to use normal vs hydrophobic plates, how much light exposure a given sample could afford, etc.
 * Exceed expectations
-    * For my first check-in with Ed, I prepared slides on how I was doing the equivalent of a fairly smart MIT grad student, and quickly realized that the bar was much higher than just that.
-Complacency is not always bad but it is always a choice.
+    * For my first check-in with Ed, I prepared slides on how I was doing the equivalent of a decent MIT grad student, and quickly realized that the bar was much higher than just that.
+Complacency is always a choice.

 #### 2. Learning rate = feedback rate
 * The single-most important factor for choosing a lab is the quality of mentorship